tgalske/weatherd/README.md

 # weatherd
-Returns the temperate in a city when given a zip code.
+Returns the temperature in a city when given a zip code.

 https://www.wunderground.com/weather/api/